JimGora/Classification/README.md

 This project is the culmination of the ML Zoomcamp 2023 program led by Alexey Grigorev, his expertise and dedication played a crucial role in shaping this project and expanding my understanding of Machine Learning.

-Special thanks to Chuang Zhu [email: czhu@bupt.edu.cn] for providing the foundational dataset used in this project.
+Special thanks to Chuang Zhu [email: czhu@bupt.edu.cn] for providing the foundational dataset from the [HSA-NRL](https://github.com/bupt-ai-cz/HSA-NRL?tab=readme-ov-file) repo used in this project.

 ## Contact
 For any inquiries or issues, please contact: